 The purpose of the LGB is to both champion the Trust's ethos and mission and uphold each individual school's unique ethos and values.
 It will hold to account and support the Headteacher and monitor the school's key performance indicators.
-Its role is to provide focused governance for a school at a local level, subject to the provisions of the Companies Act 2006, the Articles of Association, the Trust's strategic plan and policies of the Board of Trustees, and any directions given and rules and regulations set by the Board of Trustees.
+Its role is to provide focused governance for a school at a local level, subject to the provisions of this scheme.